Orkin

-The rat flea is a minute parasite that feeds on the blood of rodents.
-They are known carriers of a variety of diseases and are considered the cause for the spread of the bubonic plague.
+The rat flea (Xenopsylla cheopis) is a small parasite that feeds on the blood of rodents.
+They are known carriers of a variety of diseases and are considered the main vector of bubonic plague.
 Infection is transmitted after a flea feeds from an infected rodent and then bites a human.
-Through biting, rats also transmit the diseases carried by rat fleas.

 Adult rat fleas have two eyes but are only able to register light.
-They sense their surroundings through the use of genial and protonotal combs, as well as antennae.
-The mouth of the rat flea is used to emit saliva and draw blood.
+The mouth of the rat flea is used to inject saliva and draw blood.
 Fleas are incapable of flight, but can jump up to 200 times the length of their bodies and 130 times their own height.

 Rat Behavior